 Enterprise quietly became the largest US rental company using cheap offices, an army of young, energetic employees, and chummy relationships with people in the auto industry.
 The company understood that recommendations from mechanics and service managers were extremely valuable, and it would have pizza and doughnuts delivered to garages to keep those workers happy.
 Enterprise aimed to be not just an airport car rental operation but the go-to spare car for American families.

-Owning a car, once an American rite of passage, is no longer an inevitability.
 Today, of course, the landscape has changed.
 You don’t need rental car advice from an auto mechanic when you can survey the options on Google or Yelp.
 If the family car breaks down, you might not bother to rent a replacement when you can just take Uber.
 And thousands of rental locations lose their competitive edge when anyone with a car and a smartphone can list the vehicle in seconds on a platform like Turo’s.

 Users on Turo book rentals, chat with car owners, arrange pickup and drop-off spots, and make payments directly through the app.
 The sell to owners is that they can make a quick buck by renting out a car they already own, or use the platform to help finance their purchase of a new vehicle.
 To customers, Turo promises a better rental selection and a process that is cheap, transparent, and free of airport counter lines and haggling agents.